The Surrealist Movement is My Guiding Light. Here's Why:

 "The great defense force protecting us against an atmosphere of a world fashioned by centuries of idolatrous worship of money and the gods is LOVE which takes lovers into an enchanted domain made exactly to their measure and admirably protected by solitude." -Magritte, La Ligne de Vie

-A silhouette of a man, in place of his anatomical body, is blue sky & white clouds.
+A silhouette of a man, in place of his anatomical body, is a blue sky & white clouds.

 A large rock adorned with a castle hovering over a choppy oceanfront.